 When fully funded, the Jeff Shiffrin Athlete Resiliency Fund can respond quickly and effectively to athletes in need of financial assistance, helping them to realize their dreams of competing on the world stage.

 We are deeply grateful to Eileen, Taylor, and Mikaela Shiffrin for their dedication and support in establishing this need-based fund, for their commitment to athletes across all sports, and for their desire to honor Jeff’s legacy.

-The national team athletes represent our country and inspire us with their grit, talent, and determination.
+The national team athletes represent our country and inspire us with the grit, talent, and determination.
 By joining our team and contributing support, you are inspiring them to reach for greatness and keep the flame alive.

 To mail in a check please send it to: U.S. Ski & Snowboard attn: Foundation Department, Craig Booth 1 Victory Lane, Park City, UT 84060

 The U.S. Ski & Snowboard Foundation is the non-profit fundraising arm of U.S. Ski & Snowboard.
 Incorporated in 1964 as a 501(c)3, the Foundation raises money to support year-round athlete training, development, competition and educational needs.
 Donations to the U.S. Ski & Snowboard Foundation are tax-deductible to the extent allowed by the law.

 U.S. Ski & Snowboard, in collaboration with the Shiffrin family, is proud to announce that the Jeff Shiffrin Athlete Resiliency Fund (JSARF) campaign is re-launching ahead of this Father’s Day – Sunday, June 20, 2021.
 The focus of the new campaign is to establish need-based, direct-to-athlete funding for the national team athletes.

 Our goal is to raise $125,000 in donations that will be matched by an anonymous donor for a total of $250,000 in athlete support.